CheckoutFinland/psp-api/docs/README.md

 REQUEST BODY
 ```

-See also code examples [HMAC calculation (node.js)](/examples#hmac-calculation-node-js) and [HMAC calculation (PHP)](/examples#hmac-calculation-php).
+See also code examples of [HMAC calculation in node.js](/examples#hmac-calculation-node-js) and [HMAC calculation in PHP](/examples#hmac-calculation-php).

 #### Redirect and callback URL signing

-Return and callback URL parameters are signed as well, and the merchant *must* check signature validity.
+Return and callback URL parameters are also signed, and the merchant *must* check the signature validity.
 The signature is calculated the same way as for requests, but the values come in as query string parameters instead of headers.
 Empty string is used for the body.

 ## Payments